The Uinta-Wasatch-Cache National Forests has nine Wilderness areas that are part of the 109 million-acre National Wilderness Preservation System.

 Payson Lakes Guard Station is located approximately 13 miles south of Payson, Utah, along the Mount Nebo Scenic Byway.
 The Uinta-Wasatch-Cache National Forest offers the cabin for advance reservation so visitors can enjoy an experience similar to that of early Forest Rangers and their families.
 The Guard Station is nestled in a forest of aspen and Douglas fir trees at an elevation of 8,000 feet.
 The Guard Station complex can sleep a maximum 8 people in bunk beds; four people inside the cabin and four people in the bunkhouse.
 Up to 7 additional day use only guests may visit.
 Parking space is limited to 5 family vehicles.
 No vehicles are permitted off the pavement.
 An adjacent pasture is included which can accommodate 8 horses.
 There is a 2-night minimum stay and a maximum 7-day stay limit.
-Pets are not allowed.
+Pets are not allowed and tcabin cannot be reserved for large group use.
 Guests should bring their own bedding, plates and utensils.
 The Guard Station was constructed by the Civilian Conservation Corps in 1935 as part of the New Deal Program.

 The Payson Lakes area includes McClelland, Box and Big East Lakes.
 Summer wildflowers are abundant.
 A variety of wildlife makes its home around the lakes.
 The nearby Payson Lakes Recreation Area offers great canoeing and kayaking.
 Anglers enjoy fishing for rainbow and brown trout.
 There are many nearby trails for hiking, mountain biking and equestrian use.
 A popular day-use area is located on the shore of Big East Lake, with a small swim beach, picnic tables and flush toilets.
 A paved nature path begins at the parking area and circles the lake.
 The Mount Nebo Wilderness Area is adjacent, brimming with beautiful mountain scenery, pristine waters, abundant wildlife, vibrant summer wildflowers and numerous trail opportunities.